As seen in:

 Need more examples to help you write the best resume education section possible?
 See our guide: "How to Put Your Education on a Resume [Tips & Examples]"

-How to Put Skills on a Computer Science Resume
+Put the Right Skills on a Computer Science Resume

 Skills.
 They’re everything to that overworked computer science hiring manager.
 Aren’t they?